 The SuperCam systen with attached LO optics, frontend support electronics and backend electronics is shown in Figure 2.
 The cryostat was constructed by Universal Cryogenics in Tucson, Arizona, USA.
-Light from the telescope enters the cryostat through a 150 mm diameter AR coated, crystalline quartz vacuum window and passes through a GoreTex GR IR blocking filter on the 40 K radiation shield before illuminating the 4 K mixer array.
+Light from the telescope enters the cryostat through a 150 mm diameter AR coated, crystalline quartz vacuum window and passes through a Teflon coated crystalline quartz IR filter on the 40 K radiation shield before illuminating the 4 K mixer array.
+The Teflon layers on this filter serve as both the IR blocking filter and the antireflection coating.
 SuperCam uses a Sumitomo SRDK-415D cryocooler.
 The cooler has 1.5 W of thermal capacity at 4.2 K and 45W at 40K with orientation-independent operation.
 The operating temperature of the cryocooler is stabilized by the addition of a helium gas pot on the 2nd stage.
 A CTI cryogenics CTI-350 coldhead supplements the cooling of the 40K shield, and provides 12K heatsinking for the 64 stainless steel semi-rigid IF cables.
 The addition of this second coldhead permits the use of moderate lengths of standard coaxial cable while maintaining low heat load at 4K.
-Annealed and gold plated copper straps with a flex link connect the 4K cold tip to the cold plate, with less than an 0.25K temperature differential.
+Annealed and gold plated copper straps with a flex link connect the 4K cold tip to the cold plate, with less than a 0.2K temperature differential.
 Tests using heaters on the 4K cold plate, and system tests using prototype 1x8 mixer modules demonstrate adequate performance of the cryogenic system with the expected heat load from all 64 pixels.